Ukraine war: Drone downed over Russia, Moscow says

 A Ukrainian drone has been shot down by Russian air defences, Moscow says.

-The drone came down in the town of Kireyevsk in the Tula region - some 400km from the border with Ukraine - on Sunday, the defence ministry has said.
+The drone came down in the town of Kireyevsk - some 400km (249 miles) from the Ukraine border - on Sunday, the defence ministry has said.

 Russia state media is reporting that at least three people had been injured in an explosion after it was brought down.